 - $50 million: Housing for the Elderly (Section 202)

 - $15 million: Housing for Persons with Disabilities (Section 811)

 - 60 day foreclosure moratorium on all federally-backed mortgage loans and up to 180 days forbearance (and an additional 180 day extension if needed) for borrowers of a federally-backed mortgage loan, both beginning March 18 (p.
 567 of the bill)

 - Up to 90 day forbearance of residential mortgage loan payments for multifamily properties of 5+ units with federally-backed loans if borrowers do not evict or charge late fees to tenants during the forbearance period (p.
 570 of the bill)

-- 120 day moratorium on eviction filings or other legal action to charge fees or penalties if the property is insured, guaranteed, supplemented, protected, or assisted by the Department of Housing and Urban Development, Fannie Mae, Freddie Mac, the rural housing voucher program, or the Violence Against Women Act of 1994 (p.
+- 120 day moratorium on eviction filings or other legal action to charge fees or penalties if the property is insured, guaranteed, supplemented, protected, or assisted by the Department of Housing and Urban Development, Fannie Mae, Freddie Mac, the rural housing voucher program, or the Violence Against Women Act of 1994, which covers the Housing Credit (p.
 574 of the bill)

 AHTCC Urges Inclusion of Housing Credit Provisions in Future Relief Legislation and Regulation

 Congress is already beginning discussions around a fourth and other future federal aid packages to provide additional relief to American households and businesses.
 The AHTCC will advocate for the inclusion of Housing Credit provisions that will allow us to continue building and preserving affordable housing with minimal disruption, at a time when it is needed more than ever.
 Along with our partners in the ACTION Campaign, the AHTCC is immediately seeking: